Paying tribute to Humayun Ahmed and some of his iconic characters

 Popularised by Himu, the yellow panjabi has come to have a persona of its own and it is this ability to create a character that is so unorthodox, so unlike anything we have ever seen in any other genre, that is the strongest testament to Humayun Ahmed's creative capacities.

-The cryptic Himalay, in his absurd quest for greatness, is so dissimilar to anyone we know and yet so easily does he make an impression on his readers, that on a hot summer's afternoon or a full moon night, one might almost expect to see him walking barefoot on the streets of Dhaka.
+The cryptic Himalay, in his absurd quest for greatness, is so dissimilar to anyone we know, and yet so easily does he make an impression on his readers, that on a hot summer's afternoon or a full moon night, one might almost expect to see him walking barefoot on the streets of Dhaka.

 The mystique surrounding Himu is captivating.
-His incomprehensible nonchalance and utter disregard for social conventions are things we have all secretly wished to emulate, even though we are painfully aware that no genetic make-up in the world would allow us to do so.
-It is through Himu that we can relieve ourselves of the mental fatigue that competitive, conventional existence entails and more importantly, it is through Himu that we can afford a glimpse of what we would truly like to attain in life -- liberty.
+His incomprehensible nonchalance and utter disregard for social conventions are things we have all secretly wished to emulate, even though we are painfully aware that no genetic makeup in the world would allow us to do so.
+It is through Himu that we can relieve ourselves of the mental fatigue that competitive, conventional existence entails, and more importantly, it is through Himu that we can afford a glimpse of what we would truly like to attain in life — liberty.

-Of logic and reasoning
+Misir Ali: Of logic and reasoning

-Misir Ali enjoys discussions with strangers about the unexplained, he is passionate about logic, reasoning and seeks answers to every puzzle that he is confronted with.
-He looks into human behaviour with stern perspective that isolates him from the rest.
+Misir Ali enjoys discussions with strangers about the unexplained, he is passionate about logic, and reasoning and seeks answers to every puzzle that he is confronted with.
+He looks into human behaviour with a stern perspective that isolates him from the rest.

-In all possibility, his loneliness is by choice.
+In all possibilities, his loneliness is by choice.
 A character that was first introduced in "Debi", Misir Ali unfolds with a quality that stands for the inquisitive human mind.
 In our quest for truth, in whatever meagre capacities, every champion of science is alone while the great sea of mystery is in front of him.

 Disclaimer: All character descriptions are subject to the interpretations of each writer's understanding of the essence of Humayun Ahmed's characters.